dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 # Installation
 If you are new to Hackintosh, please read through the entire [OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/)

-`Note` All disclaimers in the OpenCore Guide and any other guide in this post duly apply.
+>  All disclaimers in the OpenCore Guide and any other guide in this post duly apply.

 ## Need to know
 Knowledge in this section will help you debug issues quickly and potentially prevent future challenges.